KristinaP09/kristinap09.github.io/about.md

 ## About Me

-As a dedicated researcher and innovator, I approach complex systems with a blend of analytical rigor and creative insight.
-My work focuses on designing intelligent, efficient, and intuitive AI solutions that bridge theoretical foundations with practical applications.
-With a commitment to clarity, structure, and precision, I ensure that every project—whether an algorithm or a research paper—reflects a cohesive and impactful narrative.

-Currently, I am an independent researcher.
-My expertise spans applied mathematics, machine learning, and federated learning, with a track record of delivering solutions that advance both academic inquiry and industry innovation.
+As an independent researcher, I specialize in applied mathematics, machine learning, and federated learning, driving advancements at the intersection of academia and industry.
+With a robust background as a postdoctoral researcher at ISTI-CNR, Italy and Department of Applied Mathematics, CYCU, Taiwan.
+I have a proven track record of developing innovative solutions that bridge theoretical research and practical applications, delivering impactful results in both domains.

 <div class="highlight-box">
   <h3>Research Interests</h3>